devlin-barbarino-wedding/devlin-barbarino-wedding/updates.md

 - __[Geyserville Gun Club](https://www.geyservillegunclub.com/)__, 100 feet south of the venue on Geyserville Avenue, is open until 12:30am, for those wishing to carry on after the wedding.

-- __Farewell brunch:__ The Barbarino family will be hosting a casual drop-in brunch from 10am to 1pm in Geyserville on Sunday morning.
+- __Farewell brunch:__ The Barbarino family is hosting a casual drop-in brunch from 10am to 1pm in Geyserville on Sunday morning.
 All are welcome to attend.
 Please refer to your invitation for the address.